bigjason/jpbuilder/README.md

 # jpbuilder

-A small extension to the excellent Jbuilder library that outputs JSONP using a specified callback.
+A small extension to the excellent [jbuilder](https://github.com/rails/jbuilder) library that outputs JSONP using a specified callback.

 ## Installation